 Book Quotes from The Vanishing Half

-Below are some of my favorite quotes from The Vanishing Half.
+Below in this reading guide are some of my favorite quotes from The Vanishing Half.

 Interviews with Brit Bennett